lurk101/pshell/README.md

 - The vi code is ported from the [BusyBox] source code.
 - The compiler code is a remix of the [amacc compiler] parser generator and the [c4 virtual machine].
-Floating point support was taken fom the [Squint] project.
+Many important amacc enhancements such as floating point, array, struct and type checking support were taken fom the [Squint] project.

-[What's new]
+[What's new] in pshell

 About the compiler, briefly…